About the course

 Financial support if you’re from outside the UK.

-An Honours degree of 2:2 or above with at least 50% relevant content in your chosen subject area.
+An Honours degree of 2:2 or above.
 If you've got an overseas degree, we'll need a full transcript of your award.

 You must have passed the skills tests in literacy and numeracy before you start the course.